boschrexroth/bodas-device-connectivity-samples/README.md

 * Main functionality:
   * All messages received by the broker are printed on the console
   * A message is sent to the broker every 5 seconds

+* Get in touch with us for getting the certificates and acces control list files that you need for the sample codes.
+Connect.Bodas@boschrexroth.de

 Use your preferred IDE for the chosen programming language.
 Develop your application on your computer using the remote access to the RCU, over <<IPv4 Address 3>>, to communicate with the MQTT Broker.